Work placement becomes 30 years in job for Andrew

 About 54,000 people in Wales have a learning disability, but only 6%, UK-wide, are in employment.

-Produced and filmed by Ashleigh Crowter
+Video produced by Ashleigh Crowter